-Ultimately, the idea behind the exercise is to segment customers into groups based on how much total future value they are predicted to bring to your company, with the aim of directing each group in a way most likely to maximize that lifetime value.
+Ultimately, the idea behind the exercise is to segment customers into groups based on how much total future value they are predicted to bring to your company, to direct each group in a way most likely to maximize that lifetime value.

-Some of segmentation tactics that many firms adopt include:
+Some of the segmentation tactics that many firms adopt include:

 - Customer Interests

 At the time of registration or purchase of a product, ask the customer about their interests and preferences.
-This is one way of clubbing same-interests customers into one group.
-If Group A is price-sensitive, send promotions related material their way.
+This is one way of clubbing same-interest customers into one group.
+If Group A is price-sensitive, send promotions-related material their way.